-Medical services are provided directly by government health providers and include general and specialist care, hospitalization, prostheses, medication, and other medical care services.
-Supplementary compensation is provided for food, transportation, and other special services necessary in cases of serious injuries.
+Government health providers offer medical services directly to the insured, including general and specialist care, hospitalization, prostheses, medication, and other medical care services.
+Supplementary compensation is provided for food, transportation, and other necessary special services in case of serious injury.